cvelas31/data_engineer_resources/Data_Lake_Spark/README.md

         - Athena loads data and run computation on AWS Lambda
         - pAy by execution time

+### Issues
+- Is prone to being chaotic.
+A lot of garbage.
+Needs good management.
+Add metadata to all.
+- Everything is open, issue with data governance.
+- Should it work in parallel, replce DWh or what?

 [//]: <> (Links and some external resources.)
 [Peter Norvig's original blog post]: http://norvig.com/21-days.html
 [interactive version]: http://people.eecs.berkeley.edu/~rcs/research/interactive_latency.html